logantgt/harmony-span/README.md

 Thanks for your support!

 ## Quick Setup
-Have your Harmony Remote, a MicroUSB cable, and the MyHarmony desktop software ready, as well as a plaintext editor of your choice (notepad works fine here).
+Have your Harmony Remote (or Hub), a MicroUSB cable, and the MyHarmony desktop software ready. **Compatibility issues are currently being investigated with the Mobile app.
+Your mileage may vary.**

 Download the latest binaries for your platform (HarmonySpan currently has pre-built binaries for Windows, macOS, and Linux available at https://github.com/AShifter/harmony-span/releases/).